Posted on 01/06/2018

 You’ve completed your tax return, sent the papers to the Australian Taxation Office (ATO) and now a sizeable tax refund is sitting in your bank account.

 Once your tax return is completed, while it is tempting to spend the ‘bonus money’ from a tax refund on clothes, movie tickets or dining out, this lump sum payment can be pivotal in setting up your financial future.

 Mark Hamilton, Head of Financial Planning at Statewide Super^, shares her tips on how to make your tax return work for you, as well as some common mistakes Aussies are making when it comes to their tax.

 The triple-zero fund

-Every so often life throws financial surprises your way and that’s when a stash of cash – known as an emergency fund – is vital, Lisa said.
+Every so often life throws financial surprises your way and that’s when a stash of cash – known as an emergency fund – is vital, Mark said.
 Use your annual tax return to set-up and build your emergency fund.

 “Aim to have at least a month’s salary in an emergency fund,” he said.
 “You can fall back on this money when you’re faced with medical or dental emergencies, car repairs or replacing an appliance.

 “Your emergency fund also helps with fluctuating cash flow.
 Some months we have higher expenses than at other times, so instead of turning to credit and growing your personal debt, utilise your rainy day fund.